Table of Contents

 Are you dealing with personal injury or wrongful death claims on behalf of an injured or deceased family member?
 Schedule a free consultation with Ehline Law Firm today!
-Our friendly and charismatic team can help you obtain justice for the injured or deceased person.
+Our friendly and charismatic team can help you obtain justice for the injured or dead person.

 Even though a wrongful death claim and a personal injury claim are similar in many ways, there are some significant differences between the two types of lawsuits.
 When you transition from an individual injury case to a wrongful death case, one of the most important differences you may notice is the number of damages or harm you can claim.